 Instead, your body recognizes that it can't digest the gum base and simply moves it along in the digestive process until it is eventually eliminated from your body.
 Doctors estimate it would usually take about two days to digest and eliminate any gum you may swallow.

-Although swallowing gum is usually harmless, it’s not a good practice to swallow your gum regularly.
-Doctors believe that swallowing a large amount of gum at once or swallowing many smaller pieces in a short time span could lead — in rare cases — to problems in the digestive system.
+Although swallowing gum is usually harmless, it's not a good practice to swallow your gum regularly.
+Doctors point out that swallowing a large amount of gum at once or swallowing many smaller pieces in a short time span could lead — in rare cases — to problems in the digestive system.

 So enjoy your chewing gum, but spit it out in the trash when you're finished with it.
 Doctors also recommend you stick to sugar-free gums, so that you won't put your teeth in jeopardy of developing cavities.